 There are several approaches available for library quantification including real-time PCR, UV absorption, fluorescence detection, or sizing and quantification using the Agilent Bioanalyzer.
 It is important to understand the benefits and limitations of each approach.
-Real-time PCR-based approaches (such as the KAPA Library Quantification Kit from Kapa Biosystems) quantify the library molecules that carry the Illumina adapter sequences on both ends and, therefore reflect the quantity of the clustering competent library molecules.
+Real-time PCR-based approaches quantify the library molecules that carry the Illumina adapter sequences on both ends and, therefore reflect the quantity of the clustering competent library molecules.
 This approach assumes a relatively uniform size of sheared or fragmented starting gDNA inserts used for library construction.